Atul9/shipcat/examples/README.md

 If you would like to deploy using `kubectl`, or drop `tiller`, you could apply directly:

-Verify if apply is possible (see [APIServer dry-run](https://kubernetes.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/))
+Verify if apply is possible requires kubernetes 1.13+ (see [APIServer dry-run](https://kubernetes.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/))
 ```sh
 shipcat template webapp -s | kubectl apply --server-dry-run --prune -lapp=webapp -f -
 ```